sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 - Once the deployment starts you will be able to see the resources getting deployed on the deployment page and if any resource deployment fails you can see which of the resources failed and check the deployment failure message for more details.

-- If your deployment fails at the **VM Custom Script Extension** resource, please refer to next section for further troubleshooting.
+- If your deployment fails at the **VM Custom Script Extension** resource, please refer to the next section for further troubleshooting.

 #### Troubleshooting EAP deployment extension